-If a member is currently receiving services paid by another source and transitions to Medicaid as the payor, the provider must review the sections of the provider manual as indicated below, and assure the following items are documented in the member's record:
+If a member is currently receiving services paid by another source and transitions to Medicaid as the primary payor, the provider must review the sections of the provider manual as indicated below, and assure the following items are documented in the member's record:

-- 1. Consent for treatment or informed consent - Medicaid Member Handbook offered with confirmation attention was drawn to emergency services, transportation, choosing a subcontractor, filing grievances and appeals (Member acknowledgement form - pg.
-7) - 3.
-Medicaid eligibility checks (Eligibility Inquiry pg.
-6) - 4.
-Member rights/Right to refuse treatment (Member rights and responsibilities pg.
-7) - 5.
-Release of information, if applicable (Care Coordination Expectations pg.
-20) - Outpatient fee agreements for services not authorized by Optum congruent with Medicaid, non-Medicaid covered services, and "no show" or canceled appointments.
-Please note members cannot be balanced billed.
-(Fee Agreement Language and Non-Covered Services pg.
-45) - 7.
-Inpatient specific financial agreements that are required for the member to pay for services (Co-Pays pg.
-45) - 8.
-Advance Directive brochure (Psychiatric Advance Directives pg.
-8) - 9.
-SMI/SED Form (1915(b)(3) Services pg.
-2)
+- Consent for treatment or informed consent - Medicaid Member Handbook offered with confirmation attention was drawn to emergency services, transportation, choosing a subcontractor, filing grievances and appeals (Member acknowledgement form - pg.
+44) - Monthly Medicaid eligibility verification (Eligibility Inquiry p g.8) - Member rights/Right to refuse treatment (Member rights and responsibilities pg.
+25) - Release of information, if applicable (Care Coordination Expectations pg.
+36) - Outpatient fee agreements for services not authorized by Optum congruent with Medicaid, non-Medicaid covered services, and "no show" or canceled appointments (pg.
+47).
+Please note members cannot be balanced billed for any Medicaid covered service at any time. - Inpatient specific financial agreements that are required for the member to pay for services (Co-Pays pg.46) - Advance Directive brochure (Psychiatric Advance Directives pg.
+27) - SMI/SED Form (1915(b)(3) Services-pg.
+35)

-Additionally, review the documentation requirements as contained in the Documentation: Records of person served section on page 22 to confirm all necessary documentation is included.
+Additionally, review the documentation requirements as contained in the Documentation: Records of person served section on page 39 to confirm all necessary documentation is included.